-Unavailability of newly launched devices requiring the use of mobile emulators/simulators
+- Unavailability of newly launched devices requiring the use of mobile emulators/simulators

 The impact of these challenges includes:

-Large numbers of combinations to be tested.
+- A large number of combinations that need to be tested.

-Guidelines to be considered for various platforms.
+- Guidelines to be considered for various platforms.

-Resource-starved CPUs as well as a limited amount of memory and storage space.
+- Resource-starved CPUs, as well as a limited amount of memory and storage space.

-Varying bandwidth and jitter of various networks.
+- Varying bandwidth and jitter of various networks.

-Changes in the available upload and download speeds based on data plans.
+- Changes in the available upload and download speeds based on data plans.

-The need for backward compatibility to run the application on older versions of the platform.
+- The need for backward compatibility to run the application on older versions of the platform.

 The following two examples illustrate typical challenges and their potential impact:

-Some of the network challenges can be dealt with appropriately, even under varying network conditions, by using appropriate caching and prefetching strategies.
+- Some of the network challenges can be dealt with appropriately, even under varying network conditions, by using appropriate caching and prefetching strategies.
 However, this comes at a cost; a large number of open connections can impact the server-side performance as most apps keep the user logged-in on the server.

 Let’s talk more about the challenges of mobile application testing and business here: